BritWallace/portfolio-/README.md

 ## Description

-_{This is my portfolio with links to my GitHub projects.
+_This is my portfolio with links to my GitHub projects.
 Just click on the link and you will be transported into each project listed.
-There is a brief about me section and a Email link to contact me with questions or commits.}_
+There is a brief about me section and a Email link to contact me with questions or commits._

 ## Setup/Installation Requirements

-*_I first made a CSS directory with some HTML and CSS files inside.
+*I first made a CSS directory with some HTML and CSS files inside.

-*Using VsCode text editor, I began to build the simple HTML outline.
+*Using VsCode text editor, I began to build a simple HTML outline.

-*I then went on to style with CSS.
+*Lastly, I went on to style with CSS and play with box model.

 ## Known Bugs

-* No Known Bugs
+* I have bugs in this README.
+I need to learn

 # License

 MIT

-_{Feel free to reach out to me with any question, commits, or concerns.
+_Feel free to reach out to me with any question, commits, or concerns.
 Email me @britwallace@gmail.com.
-Link to my GitHub in the portfiolo.}_
+Link to my GitHub in the portfiolo._

 Copyright (c) _October-23-2021_ _Brit Wallace_